miketeachestech/example-major-work-school-canteen-ordering-system/documentation/PROBLEM_DEFINITION.md

+# TODO: Your problem definition needs to clearly explain a specific problem and how your software will solve it.
+Make sure to outline the full scope of your project, any limitations, and give a brief overview of your solution.
+Be realistic; if the problem you’ve chosen is too ambitious, it could lead to an unmanageable or unrealistic project.

 ## Problem Definition

 The current school canteen ordering process is paper-based and handled manually at the counter.
 Students place orders by speaking to staff or writing them down, and staff manage these orders without a digital system.